ascholerChemeketa/cs160Reader/_sources/Algorithms/MergeSortEfficiency.rst

     </table>

 Note that each level the work is ~1024 units of time - exactly the number of items in the full list.
-Thus we can say each level takes :math:`O(n)` time.
+Thus we can say each level takes :math:`O(n)` work.

 Th only other thing we need to figure out is "how many levels are required?"
 The table above skips a few steps in the middle.
 We could go back and add them in - starting with 1024 items the levels would look like::